Track Talk, W11

 * Test Reports

 I have reported to many different levels of management and can honestly say that the higher the management the less information they want.
-As test managers we need to ask them what they want in terms of information and if they don’t know, then we start small and build upon that.
+As test managers we need to ask them what they want in terms of information and I will explore how we can use trend analysis to predict what is going to happen.

 * More manual testing